ETCLabs/sACN/docs/pages/using_source.md

 A source can transmit on one or more universes.
 Each universe has a configuration, which includes the universe number, values buffer, and optionally the per-address priority buffer, in addition to other optional settings.
-The buffers you pass into the configuration contain the data you want to send for those start codes (0x00 for values, 0xDD for PAP).
 Once you create this configuration, you can simply pass it into the Add Universe function.
+In this function, you can also specify specific network interfaces for the source to use for this universe.
+You can also indicate that all network interfaces should be used.
 When you're done transmitting on that universe, you can call the Remove Universe function.

 Please note that per-address priority is an ETC-specific sACN extension, and is disabled if the library is compiled with #SACN_ETC_PRIORITY_EXTENSION set to 0.